KavyDave18/CineCrave/README.md

 </p>

 <p>
-The project focuses on understanding how recommendation systems work internally, including feature engineering, similarity computation, and evaluation of results.
+The project is implemented using <b>Jupyter notebooks</b> to clearly demonstrate each stage of the recommendation pipeline, including feature engineering, similarity computation, and evaluation.
 </p>

 <hr>

 <h2>Problem Statement</h2>
 <p>
+Users often find it difficult to discover movies similar to the ones they like.
-Finding movies similar to a user’s interest can be challenging without understanding content similarity.
-This project aims to recommend relevant movies based purely on movie metadata, without using user ratings or collaborative filtering.
+This project aims to recommend relevant movies using movie metadata alone, without relying on user ratings or collaborative filtering.
 </p>

 <hr>